joaoalber/joaoalber.github.io/content/posts/build-a-ruby-api-in-one-minute.md

 +++
-title = "Build a Ruby REST API in one minute ⚡" description = "Build a Ruby REST API in one minute ⚡" date = 2025-01-16 draft = false
+title = "Build a Ruby REST API in one minute ⚡" description = "You can build REST APIs in no time!" date = 2025-01-16 draft = false